Medically reviewed by Melissa Guarnaccia, LCSW

 Seeking therapy for mental health support

 Therapy has been growing in popularity in recent years, as evidenced by data from the National Health Interview Survey.
-According to this survey, the number of adults in the United States who sought help for mental health in the previous 12 months rose from 19.2% in 2019 to 21.6% in 2021.
+According to this survey, the number of adults in the United States who sought help from therapists for mental health in the previous 12 months rose from 19.2% in 2019 to 21.6% in 2021.

-Seeing an online therapist or attending in person therapy is always an option.
+Seeing an online therapist or attending in person psychotherapy or therapy is always an option.
 Before we expand on that, let’s talk about the benefits of seeing a therapist, whether an online therapist or in person therapist.

 How can therapy help you?